accellera-official/systemc.org/docs/events/scevents.md

 <img style="float:right; width:300px;" src="/images/systemc-summer-of-code-logo-2-1500.png">

-## SystemC Summer of Code will open soon!
+## SystemC Summer of Code submission is open!

 Accellera Systems Initiative (Accellera) announced its [SystemC Summer of Code 2025](/events/ssoc2025/) program, created for students interested in contributing to the evolution of the SystemC ecosystem.
 Experience in object-oriented programming and C++ is required.
 Applications will be accepted March 5 through April 4 by submitting a project proposal and resume.
 Visit the [SystemC Summer of Code 2025](/events/ssoc2025/) page for more information!

 ## Call for Contributions for SystemC Evolution Day and Fika is Open!